 Keeping your teenager and their friends engaged may not be easy.
-So, if you are planning a party or an event, we have various group activities for teenagers that will entertain them and teach them something new.
+So, if you are planning a party or an event, we have various group activities and sports for teenagers that will not only entertain them but also teach them important skills such as collaboration, communication, and leadership.
 Since it’s hard to keep a teenager’s attention for long, you can make them participate in interesting and unique group activities to keep them entertained.
 The last thing a parent wants to deal with is some sulky teens; so these group activities can help.
 They are competitive and safe, allowing your teen to bond with their peers.
 We’ve listed some fun and entertaining group activities for teenagers to indulge in.
 So, read on to know more.

 10 Fun Group Activities For Teens

 This is a great way to break the ice.
 If you are looking for a group activity among teenagers who don’t know each other that well, this one will fit the bill.
 Get all the members in the group to write down a few things about themselves.
 Now read out the list and have the crowd guess the writer.
 Do encourage the teens to get creative and list things that are fun.
 It makes something simple a more interactive and interesting activity.

 A fun game to bring forth and display their creativity.
 Divide the group into teams and give them offbeat materials to build something creative.
 Material suggestion: sticky tape, newspaper, string, eggs, blocks, etc. The most creative design wins the game!

 3. Apple Tag: